 Using pet supplements to help your dog build muscles is not always recommended.
 Generally, canines don’t need muscle supplements because they can gain weight and muscle mass with certain healthy diet changes.
-But a dog muscle builder maybe occasionally recommended in some situations.
+But a dog muscle builder may be occasionally recommended in some situations.

 Certain dogs may have a specific health condition preventing them from gaining and reaching a healthy weight and building muscle, and dog supplements may be prescribed by the vet.
-Before you buy any muscle builder for dogs, it's crucial to get the information about the specific supplement, its advantages and disadvantages, and the possible side-effects.
+Before you buy any muscle builder for dogs, it's crucial to get information about the specific supplement, its advantages and disadvantages, and the possible side effects.
 In this article, we'll cover the important things about muscle builders for dogs.

 What Is a Muscle Builder for Dogs?

-A dog muscle builder is a type of such dietary supplement that comes in the form of either powder or tablets.
+A dog muscle builder is a type of dietary supplement that comes in the form of either powder or tablets.
 It's intended to help the dog gain weight and build muscle mass.
 However, muscle supplements can also help with a few other things not specifically related to making a dog look more muscular.

 WATCH THIS: How to Make A Dog Gain Weight the Healthy Way